mattmakai/fullstackclojure.com/source/content/pages/03-deployment/0301-deployment.markdown

 # Deployment
-Deployment involves packaging up your Clojure code as a .war (Web application ARchive) file then deploying it on a web application server running on a server or platform-as-a-service.
+Deployment involves packaging up your Clojure code as a .war (Web application ARchive) file then copying the file to a directory where it will be recognized and run up by a web application server.

 ## Why is deployment necessary?